 - Employment Team: Works with prospective employers and employees to help the latter find their first job or a better job

-- ESL Team: Currently provides tutoring and homework assistance to people enrolled in an ESL program through the Madison Literacy Network or Madison College
+- ESL Team: Currently provides tutoring and homework assistance to people enrolled in an ESL program through Madison College or one of our local high schools

 - Events Team: Hosts or co-hosts four major events annually, and in the last four years, has hosted or co-hosted nearly 20 one-of-a-kind public events

 - Home Supply Team: Provides basic (non-food) supplies to new arrivals every month for their first year in Madison

 - Translation Team: Provides written (translation) and occasionally verbal (interpretation) services in several languages for our newcomers

 - Transportation Team: Helps our new neighbors get where they need to go, especially to the multitude of appointments they must attend in their first several weeks here

 Our volunteers are amazing, and you could be one of them.
 Most of our teams require background checks beforehand, but the Donations, Translation and Events teams do not.
 Please see our Volunteer page for more information about volunteering.

 The Childcare Team provides reliable and nurturing care for the children of refugee parents, while their parents pursue the important work of learning and practicing their English language skills.